Aneurysm surgery: clipping

 The goal of surgical clipping is to isolate an aneurysm from the normal circulation without blocking off any small perforating arteries nearby.
 Under general anesthesia, an opening is made in the skull, called a craniotomy.
 The brain is gently retracted to locate the aneurysm.
 A small clip is placed across the base, or neck, of the aneurysm to block the normal blood flow from entering.
 The clip works like a tiny coil-spring clothespin, in which the blades of the clip remain tightly closed until pressure is applied to open the blades.
 Clips are made of titanium and remain on the artery permanently.

 Figure 1.
 Most aneurysms resemble a balloon, with a narrow neck at its origin and a large expanding dome.
-Typically, a clip is placed across the neck of the aneurysm to prevent blood from entering the dome.
+During surgery, a clip is placed across the neck of the aneurysm to prevent blood from entering.

 Aneurysms vary in their size and shape.
 Saccular aneurysms have a neck at their origin on the main artery and a dome that can expand and grow like a balloon (Fig. 1).
 These are the easiest to place a clip across.
 Some aneurysms have a wide neck or are fusiform in shape having no defineable neck.
 These are more difficult to place a clip across.
 Since aneurysms have various neck configurations, clips are made in a variety of shapes, sizes, and lengths (Fig. 2).